hb-agency/opengraph/README.md

-opengraph
+Rhyme Contao OpenGraph Bundle
 =========

-A set of OpenGraph tools for Contao Open Source CMS
+A set of OpenGraph tools specifically for Contao Open Source CMS